tumble1999/savaslabs.github.io/_posts/2015-05-22-durham-living-wage.md

 Given this is what we _think_ wealth distribution looks like, the next most intriguing and relative to Living Wage is what we _want_ wealth distribution to be.
-Like any wise author should, Ariely references another, a well-known philosopher John Rawls, to introduce the concept of what we want wealth to be by discussing Rawl's concept of
+Like any wise author should, Ariely references another, well-known philosopher John Rawls, to introduce the concept of what we want wealth to be by discussing Rawl's concept of
 [original position](http://en.wikipedia.org/wiki/Original_position)
 behind the [veil of ignorance](http://en.wikipedia.org/wiki/Veil_of_ignorance).